 This is an online course with 5 modules, each lasting 3 weeks.
-Students are allowed to submit all assignments up to 48 hours "late" (after the due date) with no penalty.
-If you have an official accommodation, this will give you an extra 48 hours to submit every assignment.
-Even if you do not have an official accommodation, you might have difficult circumstances at some point in the semester, so you will also have an extra 48 hours to submit every assignment.
+Each week begins on a Monday and ends on a Friday; however, students are allowed to submit all assignments up to 48 hours "late" (after the due date) with no penalty.
+This means that every assignment is due on a Friday; however, an automatic extension is given for 48 hours.
+If you have an official accommodation, this gives you an extra 48 hours to submit every assignment.
+Even if you do not have an official accommodation, you might have difficult circumstances at some point in the semester, so you also have an extra 48 hours to submit every assignment.